acmdas/das_fieldstones/morefieldstones2019.md

 “Our civil institutions were founded upon an assumption that people would be able to agree on what reality is, agree on facts, and that they would then make rational, good-faith decisions based on that.
 They might disagree as to how to interpret those facts or what their political philosophy was, but it was all founded on a shared understanding of reality.

 And that’s now been dissolved out from under us, and we don’t have a mechanism to address that problem.”—Neil Stephenson, in a [”podcast” with Tyler Cowen](https://cowenconvos.libsyn.com/neal-stephenson)

+## Words
+Thu, 12 Sep 2019

+“Words tend to last a bit longer than things, but eventually they fade too, along with the pictures they once evoked.
+Entire categories of objects disappear - flowerpots, for example, or cigarette filters, or rubber bands - and for a time you will be able to recognize those words, even if you cannot recall what they mean.
+But then, little by little, the words become only sounds, a random collection of glottals and fricatives, a storm of whirling phonemes, and finally the whole thing just collapses into gibberish.”—Paul Auster, *Country of Last Things*